Nazirahanis/Degree_Journey/SECP1513 - Technology & Information Systems/Assignment 3 _ Project Management & System Development Talk.md

 ## ❓ Objective
 - To give exposure about Project Management and System Development.
 - To highlight the importance of project management and system development
-- To create a group report based on the talk.
+- To create an academic writing report based on the talk.

 ## 🔭 Overview of The Talk
 🎤 **Speaker** : Ts.
 Hj.
 Abdul Alim bin Abdul Muttalib, the Head of Technology and Innovation at Serunai Commerce Sdn.
 Bhd.